 We have concentrated our research and development efforts on our lentiviral-based gene therapy approach, and our future success depends on our successful development of viable gene therapy product candidates.
 There can be no assurance that we will not experience problems or delays in developing new product candidates and that such problems or delays will not cause unanticipated costs, or that any such development problems can be solved.
-For example, timely enrollment in our clinical trials is dependent upon global clinical trial sites which have been and may continue to be adversely affected by the COVID-19 pandemic, especially if a resurgence of cases occurs.
-In addition, the implementation of our plato platform and upgrades, including our transition to Target Concentration Intervention, or TCI, conditioning using busulfan for our single-agent conditioning regimen, may result in delays or setbacks in our research and development activities, and we may not realize the intended benefits of these efforts.
+For example, timely enrollment in our clinical trials is dependent upon global clinical trial sites which have been and may continue to be adversely affected by the ongoing COVID-19 pandemic, especially if a resurgence of cases occurs.
+In addition, the implementation of our plato platform and upgrades, including our current conditioning regimen or any conditioning regimen we implement in the future, may result in delays or setbacks in our research and development activities, and we may not realize the intended benefits of these efforts.
 In addition, we may also experience delays in developing a sustainable, reproducible and scalable manufacturing process or transferring that process to commercial partners, which may prevent us from completing our clinical studies or commercializing our products on a timely or profitable basis, if at all.
-For example, as of May 6, 2021 we have only dosed five patients using our plato platform, which we plan to utilize for the majority of patients in our ongoing FAB-GT clinical trial for AVR-RD-01 and all patients in the Guard1 clinical trial of AVR-RD-02.
+For example, as of the date of this Quarterly Report we have only dosed nine patients using our plato platform, which includes six patients in our FAB-GT clinical trial for which we have halted enrollment.
 Our implementation of the LV2 lentiviral vector or of our cell processing to an industrialized, automated closed system using disposable supplies may not be successful or may experience unforeseen delays, which may cause shortages or delays in the supply of our products available for clinical trials and future commercial sales, if any, or impair our research and development efforts, including those in our ongoing and future clinical trials.
 In addition, there is no assurance that products using our proprietary LV2 lentiviral vector or manufactured using this automated system will ultimately achieve the same favorable preliminary results observed to date.
 Furthermore, the FDA generally prefers that clinical trials be double-blinded and potentially include sham controls.
 Such a trial design could be challenging to implement due to the nature of the treatment regimen of lentiviral gene therapy.

 In addition, the clinical trial requirements of the FDA and other foreign regulatory authorities and the criteria these regulators use to determine the safety and efficacy of a product candidate vary substantially according to the type, complexity, novelty and intended use and market of such product candidates.
 The regulatory approval process for novel product candidates such as ours can be more expensive and take longer than for other, better known or more extensively studied product candidates.
 To date, only a limited number of gene therapies have received marketing authorization from the FDA or foreign regulatory authorities.
-It is difficult to determine how long it will take or how much it will cost to obtain regulatory approvals for our product candidates in the United States, Canada, Europe or other major markets or how long it will take to commercialize our product candidates, if any are approved.
+It is difficult to determine how long it will take or how much it will cost to obtain regulatory approvals for our product candidates, if any are approved.
 Approvals by foreign regulatory authorities may not be indicative of what the FDA may require for approval, and vice versa.